AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/getting-started.md

 As a general rule-of-thumb, Content Fragment references should not be nested beyond five levels.

-#### Content Modeler {#content-modeler}
+#### Content Architect {#content-architect}

-Content modelers analyze the requirements for the data that needs to be delivered headlessly and defines the structure for this data.
+Content architects analyze the requirements for the data that needs to be delivered headlessly and defines the structure for this data.
 These structures are called [Content Fragment Models](#content-fragment-models) in AEM.
 Content Fragment Models are used as the basis for the Content Fragments that the content authors create.

 A useful approach when defining Content Fragment Models, is to create models that map to the UX components of the application(s) that will consume the content.